-Strawberry Cheesecake Coffee Cake-one cake with seven irresistible layers – buttery and moist, vanilla crumb cake, creamy cheesecake filling, juicy strawberries, another cake layer topped with sliced strawberries, crumb topping and sweet vanilla glaze.
-Mind-blowing texture and flavor combo!!
+Strawberry Cheesecake Coffee Cake – one cake with seven irresistible layers: buttery and moist, vanilla crumb cake, creamy cheesecake filling, juicy strawberries, another cake layer topped with sliced strawberries, crumb topping and sweet vanilla glaze.
+This decadent multi-layer cake recipe will blow your mind!

 - 12 oz. cream cheese-softened